ajramos/cloud-certs/gcp-pcne-cert.md

 - GCE resources connect to our private network on prem or other cloud (e.g. AWS)
 - Very quick to setup
 - Traffic encrypted in one VPN Gateway and decrypted by the other
-- You want to selectively advertise routes between VPC networks.
+- You want to selectively advertise routes between VPC networks (with Interconnect you share all).
 - Traffic travels through internet publicly
 - Each tunnel VPN is 3 Gbps bandwidth (ingress+egress) 1.5 if traverse internet, 3Gbp in direct
 - Cloud VPN is transitive (A+B and A+C allows B+C)